-- Rate limits
+Rate limits and limitations

-Twitter Premium sets a 90 day limit on impressions and engagements, and the derived rate metrics of those.
+Twitter Premium sets a 90-day limit on impressions and engagements, and the derived rate metrics of those.
 This means that you can only get impression/engagement data 90 days back from today.
 All other metrics are available further back.

 The API endpoint in use is called "Current totals", and this means all the metrics reflect the current total.

-250 Tweet IDs per request
+- 250 Tweet IDs per request